NikitaVovk/CurrencyExchange/README.md

 # CurrencyExchange

-To run the program download the "out/artifacts/CurrencyExchange_jar" folder.
+To run the program, you need to download the "out/artifacts/CurrencyExchange_jar" folder.
 Then run the jar with just double clicking on it or using terminal:
 ```
 java -jar CurrencyExchange.jar